 Supporters with learning differences can normally be accommodated in any part of the stadium in normal seating.
 However, if, for whatever reason, any person with a learning difficulty feels that ordinary stand seating would be unsuitable for them, they will be entitled to sit in the disabled areas and may qualify for a free helper ticket.

 Peterborough United Football Club recognises that disabled people have families who may wish to attend matches as a family unit in much the same way as non-disabled people would.
 The Club will try and accommodate such requests although this may not always be possible due to a limited number of suitable seats.

 Please contact the ticket office for assistance in obtaining tickets as close as possible to the designated areas.

 Car Parking Facilities

-Peterborough United Football Club has a limited number of disabled persons parking places for home and away fans that are allocated to Blue Badge holders for £5 which need to be booked in advance via the ticket office on 01733 865674 (option 2).
+Peterborough United Football Club has a limited number of disabled persons parking places for home and away fans that are allocated to Blue Badge holders for £10 on a first come first served basis which need to be booked in advance via the ticket office on 01733 865674.
 There are also numerous disabled drop off points located around the ground.

 There is also parking for blue badge holders in the Fair Meadow City Council car park opposite the stadium.

 There are three drop off/pick up points with seats around the outside of the stadium located at London Road Terrace, North Stand adjacent to B Block and South Stand at Gate 22 for the use of disabled customers.

 The club appreciates that the view from the wheelchair platforms may be restricted at times of high excitement however all supporters are reminded not to stand in front of the areas designated for disabled supporters.